Stanley Black & Decker Inc at Goldman Sachs Industrials & Materi

 Joseph Alfred Ritchie - Goldman Sachs Group, Inc., Research Division - VP & Lead Multi-Industry Analyst

-Sounds good.
-Thank you, Joe, and good afternoon to everyone.
-And so we have 3 slides we'd like to walk through as a little bit of context for our company.
-And so as a reminder to many of you, Stanley Black & Decker, market cap just under $20 billion.
-Our revenue last year, $15.6 billion, will be up to close to $20 billion in 2022, as we add the acquisitions of MTD and Excel within the outdoor space.
-That adds about $3 billion in revenue in the current year.
-And then we have some organic growth on top of that made up of
+Thank you, Joe.
+Good morning, everybody.
+So as Joe mentioned, I'm going to go through about 3 or 4 pages in about 10 minutes, and then we'll get to the Q&A. But just a little bit of a refresher about Stanley Black & Decker.
+We have become over the last year or so -- just under a year, very focused on becoming a more streamlined company and putting our energy into the -- some great franchises we have in our Tools & Outdoor business and our Industrial platform.
+And as you know -- many of you know, probably, we sold off our Security busin

-Stanley Black & Decker Inc at Goldman Sachs Industrials & Materials Conference (Virtual) Transcript
+Stanley Black & Decker Inc at Goldman Sachs Industrials & Materials Conference Transcript

 |Access to All Earning Calls and Stock Analysis